ryantd42/NY-Legislative-Git/2023/S562A-2023/bill.md

- CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, ALSO KNOWN AS  THE  NEW YORK STATE CLIMATE LEADERSHIP AND COMMUNITY PROTECTION ACT, THE CODE SHALL PROHIBIT INFRASTRUCTURE, BUILDING SYSTEMS,  OR  EQUIPMENT USED FOR THE COMBUSTION OF FOSSIL FUELS IN NEW CONSTRUCTION STATEWIDE NO
+ CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, ALSO KNOWN AS  THE  NEW YORK STATE CLIMATE LEADERSHIP AND COMMUNITY PROTECTION ACT, THE CODE SHALL PROHIBIT INFRASTRUCTURE, BUILDING SYSTEMS,  OR  EQUIPMENT

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD00200-01-3
+  LBD00200-02-3
- S. 562  2
+ S. 562--A  2

- LATER THAN DECEMBER THIRTY-FIRST, TWO THOUSAND TWENTY-FOUR IF THE BUILD- ING IS LESS THAN SEVEN STORIES AND JULY FIRST, TWO THOUSAND TWENTY-EIGHT IF THE BUILDING IS SEVEN STORIES OR MORE.
+ USED FOR THE COMBUSTION OF FOSSIL FUELS IN NEW CONSTRUCTION STATEWIDE NO LATER  THAN  DECEMBER  THIRTY-FIRST,  TWO  THOUSAND  TWENTY-THREE IF THE BUILDING IS LESS THAN SEVEN STORIES AND JULY FIRST, TWO  THOUSAND  TWEN- TY-SEVEN IF THE BUILDING IS SEVEN STORIES OR MORE.
   8. NOTWITHSTANDING  THE  PROVISIONS  OF  SUBDIVISION  SEVEN  OF  THIS SECTION, THE STATE FIRE PREVENTION AND BUILDING CODE COUNCIL MAY  EXEMPT SYSTEMS  FOR  EMERGENCY  BACK-UP POWER, OR BUILDINGS SPECIFICALLY DESIG-